Browse Curriculum

 Graduation requirement: Yes

 The objective of this course is for students to learn the fundamental concepts of how the physical world works.
 Physics is about describing the physical universe in a way that we can use to understand, apply problem-solving techniques, and make critical decisions.
 The course explores physical phenomena both conceptually and mathematically.
-This class will use the Algebra students have learned to better master the concepts.
+Hands-on lab activities are frequent, emphasized and integrated into conceptual understanding.
 Concepts are conveyed through lab, demo, video, computer simulation, or hands-on experience.
 Primary topics include: Scientific method, Linear and projectile motion, Newton’s Laws of Motion, Gravitation, Energy, Vibrations, Waves, Sound/Light, Refraction and Reflection, Diffraction and Interference, Electricity, and Magnetism.

 • Physics H